containerum/mail/README.md

 # Mail

-Mail is a mail client and template manager for [Containerum](https://github.com/containerum/containerum).
+Mail is a mail server and template manager for [Containerum](https://github.com/containerum/containerum).

 ## Features
 * Direct mailing and newsletters